The Nittany Lion: History

 "The Nittany Lion" was written by Penn State graduate and former Glee Club member James Leyden between 1922 and 1924.
 Professor Hummel Fishburn and Blue Band Bandmaster Tommy Thompson assisted Leyden in finishing the song, which was premiered at a pep rally the night before a football game to instant popularity.

 The second verse was used prior to 1993, when Penn State was an IA Independent school.
-When it joined the Big Ten athletically in 1993, the third verse, The Big Ten verse, was written.
+When it joined the Big Ten athletically in 1993, the third verse, The Big Ten verse, was written by a student who won a contest run around the University Renee Borusky.
 Currently the Blue Band performs the first and third verse of The Nittany Lion.